CAGO ransomware removal instructions

-Discovered by Michael Gillespie, CAGO is a high-risk ransomware designed to lock (encrypt) most of stored files, thereby making them unusable.
-While encrypting, CAGO appends filenames with ".CAGO" extension (therefore its name).
-For instance, "sample.jpg" is renamed to "sample.jpg.CAGO" and so on so forth.
-The files are being encrypted with an intention of blackmailing victims - after compromising data CAGO creates a text file ("DECRYPT_INFO.txt") and drops a copy in every existing folder.
+Discovered by Michael Gillespie, CAGO is high-risk ransomware designed to lock (encrypt) most stored files, thereby rendering them unusable.
+During encryption, CAGO appends filenames with the ".CAGO" extension (hence its name).
+For example, "sample.jpg" is renamed to "sample.jpg.CAGO".
+The files are encrypted so that victims can be blackmailed - after compromising data, CAGO creates a text file ("DECRYPT_INFO.txt") and stores a copy in every existing folder.

-The created text file contains a message informing victims about the encryption and stating that decryption requires a unique key.
-Unfortunately, this is true.
-Although it is currently unknown whether CAGO uses symmetric or asymmetric cryptography, it is sure that each victim gets a unique decryption key which is necessary to restore data.
-What's more important is that victims cannot access their keys, as all of them are stored in a remote server controlled by cyber criminals.
-Hence, after contacting these persons victims will be asked to pay a ransom.
-The price typically fluctuates between $500 and $1500, and crooks usually demand to pay in Bitcoins, Monero, DASH, Ethereum, or another cryptocurrency.
-One way or another, you should never agree to pay.
-Cyber criminals are notorious for ignoring victims after they submit payments, which means that paying often gives no positive result and users merely get scammed.
-Unfortunately, there are no tools capable of cracking CAGO's encryption and restoring data for free.
-The only possible solution is to restore everything from a backup, if there is one created.
+The new text file contains a message informing victims of the encryption and stating that decryption requires a unique key.
+Unfortunately, this information is accurate.
+Although it is currently unknown whether CAGO uses symmetric or asymmetric cryptography, each victim gets a unique decryption key, which is necessary to restore data.
+Furthermore, victims cannot access their keys, since they are stored on a remote server controlled by cyber criminals.
+Therefore, after contacting these people, victims are asked to pay ransoms.
+The cost typically fluctuates between $500 and $1500, and criminals usually demand payment in Bitcoins, Monero, DASH, Ethereum, or another cryptocurrency.
+In any case, you should never agree to pay.
+Cyber criminals usually ignore victims after payments are made.
+Thus, paying often gives no positive results and users are scammed.
+Unfortunately, there are no tools capable of cracking CAGO encryption and restoring data free of charge.
+The only solution is to restore everything from a backup, if one has been created.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-All ransomware-type infections are very similar and CAGO is no exception - it shares many similarities with Dcom, JSWRM, Litar and dozens of other infections.
-Almost every single ransomware is designed to encrypt data so that developers could blackmail victims by offering paid recovery.
+All ransomware-type infections are very similar.
+For example, CAGO it shares many similarities with Dcom, JSWRM, Litar, and dozens of other infections.
+Most ransomware encrypts data so that developers are able to blackmail victims by offering paid recovery of files.
 Unfortunately, encryptions are usually performed using AES, RSA, and other similar cryptographies that generate unique decryption keys.
-Therefore, if ransomware is developed flawlessly, decrypting data without the help of developers is impossible.
-Ransomware presents a strong case for maintaining regular data backups.
-However, note that locally stored backups will be compromised alongside with regular data, which is why you should store them in a remote server or either an unplugged storage device.
-Moreover, there's always a chance that used server/hardware device will be damaged.
-For this reason, we recommend to have multiple backup copies stored in different locations.
+Therefore, unless the ransomware has bugs or flaws, decrypting data without the help of developers is impossible.
+Ransomware presents a strong case for maintaining regular backups, however, note that locally stored backups are compromised together with regular data, and thus you should store your backups on a remote server or an unplugged storage device.
+Furthermore, there is always a chance that servers and hardware devices can be damaged.
+Therefore, we recommend that you have multiple backup copies stored in different locations.

 How did ransomware infect my computer?

-Ransomware-type infections are typically distributed using the following tools/methods: fake software updaters and cracks, trojans, third party software download sources, and email spam campaigns.
-Most of fake updaters infect computers by exploiting outdated software's bugs/flaws or merely downloading and installing malware rather than actual updates.
-Same goes for fake cracks which infect computers instead of activating paid software for free.
-Next goes trojans which stealthily infiltrate computers with an intention of injecting them with additional malware.
-Unofficial software download sources like Peer-to-Peer (P2P) networks, free file hosting websites, freeware download sites, and similar are used to spread malware by presenting it as legitimate software.
-Users simply end up installing malware manually.
-Cyber criminals also use email spam campaigns in a similar manner.
-Crooks send hundreds of thousands of deceptive emails that contain malicious attachments (links and/or files) alongside with messages that encourage recipients to open these attachments.
-It is also very likely for these attachments to be presented as some important documents, such as bills, invoices, receipts or similar.
-Crooks do this to create the impression of legitimacy and crease the chance of tricking recipients into opening.
+Ransomware-type infections are typically distributed using the following tools/methods: fake software updaters and 'cracks', trojans, third party software download sources, and spam email campaigns.
+Most fake updaters infect computers by exploiting outdated software bugs/flaws or merely downloading and installing malware rather than updates.
+The same applies to fake cracks, which infect computers rather than activating paid software free of charge.
+Trojans stealthily infiltrate computers to inject them with additional malware.
+Unofficial software download sources such as Peer-to-Peer (P2P) networks, free file hosting websites, freeware download sites, and similar, are used to proliferate malware by presenting it as legitimate software.
+In this way, users can end up manually installing malware.
+Cyber criminals also use spam email campaigns in a similar manner.
+They send hundreds of thousands of deceptive emails that contain malicious attachments (links and/or files) together with messages that encourage recipients to open the attachments.
+These attachments are often presented as important documents, such as bills, invoices, receipts, or similar.
+Criminals do this to give the impression of legitimacy and crease the chance of tricking recipients into opening the files.

 |Threat Type||Ransomware, Crypto Virus, Files locker|